CS171/Homework_instructions/week-07/lab/week-07_lab.md

 element as argument, so that the class knows where to create that instance.
 Now, let's use this information and go one step further: you can actually grab the height and the width of that parent container and use these measures for your svg drawing area.
-This can be done using any form of css selector - in our example here, we're using jQuery:
+This can be done using any form of css selector - in our example here, we're using javascript:

 ```javascript